Your body will produce more than enough breast milk for your babies if you have twins, triplets or more.

 There is no one right or wrong way to breastfeed multiples.
 Work out your own system that suits you and your babies best.

 Whatever position you choose, make sure you are able to rest during your busy breastfeeding schedule.

 Your breast milk is produced on demand.
 This means that the more you feed, the more you make.
 You will have plenty of milk for your babies if you feed on demand.

-If your babies are small or born a little early, your midwife or public health nurse will help.
+If your babies are small or born a little early, your midwife, lactation consultant or public health nurse will help.
 They can support you to make sure your babies are feeding well and gaining weight.